How To Make Mailing Labels From A Spreadsheet Using Open/Libre Office

 press your Delete key.

-token at the end, after the last db field reference.
+token may have been automatically inserted after the last db field reference; be

 See "Trouble Shooting"